COVID-19 Travel Information (Updated October 3, 2022)

 How can I change my flight or request a refund?

-You need to contact your airline directly.
+You will need to contact your airline directly.
 We as an airport authority cannot help you with changes to flights or refunds.
 Please visit our Airlines page for contact information for your airline.

 Can I pickup passengers at YQR?